An Easy-to-Use Multimodal Hallucination Detection Framework for MLLMs

 .
 Within this task, each x

-may contain multiple claims, denoted as a
+may contain multiple claims, denoted asa

 to determine whether it is "hallucinatory" or "non-hallucinatory", providing a rationale for their judgments based on the provided definition of hallucination.
 Text hallucination detection from LLMs denotes a sub-case in this setting, where v